Parna94/Project-1/README.md

-# Project-1
+# Tribute page
-This is my first project on a Tribute page using HTML, CSS, and JS.
+This is my first project on Github using HTML, CSS, and JS.